 If you didn’t live it, it’s difficult to grasp how terrifying AIDS was in the 80s.
-Testing positive was a short-term death sentence.
+Testing positive was a short-term death sentence, in every case.

-The World Health Organization says that, since the beginning of the epidemic, 75 million people have been infected with the HIV virus and 32 million people have died of HIV.
+The World Health Organization says that 75 million people have been infected with the HIV virus since the beginning of the epidemic, and 32 million people have died.
 Globally, 37.9 million people were living with HIV at the end of 2018.
-The burden varies considerably between countries.
-Africa remains most severely affected, with nearly 1 in 25 adults living with HIV.
+And Africa remains most severely affected, with nearly 1 in 25 adults living with HIV.

 It’s clearly a battle that’s still being fought in the lives of many people.